 Fekadu is a recent immigrant to the United States from Ethiopia, where he worked as an accountant for two decades.
 His accounting experience includes processing payroll, banking, billings, account receivables/payables & preparing financial statements.
 Fekadu has been working with IMPACT since the spring of 2015 to support with accounting duties and is now a part time employee.

-Sara has more than seven years of experience in community development work at IMPACT.
-She began her work as a facilitator working with immigrant parents through the IMPACT in the Schools program.
-She became the lead organizer of IMPACT’s Parent Educator Program before moving to her current work with the Family Asset Building Network.
-Sara is a native of Ethiopia and, in addition to English, speaks Amharic and German.
-Sara has just stepped into her role as Bel Pre Network Builder.
+Sara has been with IMPACT since 2007 and has over 15 years in deep community development and organizing with IMPACT.
+She began her work as a facilitator working with immigrant parents through the IMPACT in the Schools program and became the lead organizer of IMPACT’s Parent Educator Program before moving to her work with the Family Asset Building Network.
+Sara currently works as the Senior Network Builder in Long Branch.
+Sara is a native of Ethiopia and, in addition to English she speaks Amharic and Tigrinya.